weaveworks/weave-gitops-enterprise/docs/tf-secrets-bootstrap/README.md

 - Working management cluster and a leaf cluster.
 - TF-Controller installed on management cluster [see here](./tf-controller/release.yaml).
-- Service account on AWS to authenticate the TF-Controller.
+- Service account to authenticate the TF-Controller.
 - AdminRoleBinding for TF-Controller. [see here](./tf-controller/rolebinding.yaml)
 - Cluster template with Terraform object points to tf-modules [see here](./aws-eks.yaml).
 This can be changed according to your setup
-- Leaf cluster [terraform modules](./tf-modules/main.tf) (sync-secrets, flux, external-secrets) managed by this module [here](main.tf)
+- Leaf cluster [terraform modules](./tf-modules/main.tf) (sync-secrets, flux, external-secrets) managed by this module [here](./tf-modules/main.tf)
 - Github token for flux to be able to push files

 ## Steps